 Ptyxis Alternatives

 Ptyxis is described as 'Terminal for GNOME that focuses on ease-of-use in a world of containers' and is a terminal emulator in the photos & graphics category.
-There are more than 50 alternatives to Ptyxis for a variety of platforms, including Linux, Mac, Windows, BSD and iPad apps.
+There are more than 50 alternatives to Ptyxis for a variety of platforms, including Linux, Mac, Windows, BSD and Homebrew apps.
 The best Ptyxis alternative is Ghostty, which is both free and Open Source.
-Other great apps like Ptyxis are Tabby, Termux, Windows Terminal and ConEmu.
+Other great apps like Ptyxis are Tabby, Termux, Windows Terminal and MobaXterm.

 Copy a direct link to this comment to your clipboard